In this guide I explain how to disassemble an HP Pavilion dv7 notebook.

 Move the brown clip about 2 millimeters in the direction shown by two arrows.
 The brown clip must stay attached to the connector base.

-If you damage the connector, the keyboard will not work when you assemble the notebook back together.
+If you damage the connector, the keyboard will not work.

 As you see, the left pin on the brown clip is missing.

-No panic!
-I still can use this clip to lock the connector.
+It’s still possible to use this clip to lock the connector.

 Pull Wi-Fi antenna cables though the opening in the cover.